lemirep/QtLeapMotionLibrary/README.md

 QtLeapMotionLibrary
 ===================

-Qt LeapMotion library adding inputs and gestures to a Qt application
+Qt LeapMotion library adds inputs and gestures to a Qt application

-In order to run this example, you have to download the Leap SDK for your platorm and copy the 'include' folder in the Leap subdirectory of the LeapMotionControllerLibrary.
+In order to run the examples, you have to download the Leap SDK.

-The redistributable libraries are bundled in but to respect the Leap SDK agreement licence, I cannot provide the headers.
+Then in QtLeapMotion create a Leap directory in which you'll copy the following directories from the LeapSDK : include x64 -> if on 64 bits architecture x86 -> if on 32 bits architectue

+Here what you should have on a Linux 64 bits machine :

+QtLeapMotionLibrary/QtLeapMotion/Leap/include/Leap.h
+QtLeapMotionLibrary/QtLeapMotion/Leap/include/Leap.i
+QtLeapMotionLibrary/QtLeapMotion/Leap/include/LeapMath.h
+QtLeapMotionLibrary/QtLeapMotion/Leap/libLeap.so

-The SDK can be obtained here : https://www.leapmotion.com/developers (you have to sign up)
+The SDK can be obtained here : https://www.leapmotion.com/developers (you have to sign up though)

-It should give you :

-QtLeapMotionLibrary/LeapMotionControllerLibrary/Leap/include/Leap.h
-QtLeapMotionLibrary/LeapMotionControllerLibrary/Leap/include/Leap.i
-QtLeapMotionLibrary/LeapMotionControllerLibrary/Leap/include/LeapMath.h
+Instructions :

-To run the project you need to have Qt 5.* installed.
+* You need to have Qt 5.* installed.

-To build the project open it in QtCreator.
+* Open QtLeapMotionLibrary.pro in QtCreator.
-In the project tab uncheck shadow build.
+* In the project tab uncheck shadow build.
-Add an extra make step with install as the argument

-Build the project and enjoy !
+* Build.

+Enjoy !

 Of course you're free to use the project any way you want under either the GPL 3.0 or LGPL 2.1 license which you'll find included with the sources.